 Answer: High school aged students.
-We do require that students be in at least the 8th grade as this is a program meant for high school aged students and that does come with a required level of maturity for student participants.
+We do require that students be in at least the 8th grade and at least 13 years of age as this is a program meant for high school aged students and that does come with a required level of maturity for student participants.
 Students from outside NCSSM are welcome!
 We have a mix of NCSSM and community students from schools (and homeschools) all over the triangle that join us each year!

 Question: When and where do we meet?

 Answer: We meet somewhere between 2 and 5 times per week in the Mechatronics Lab, located in the Hunt Dormatory, at NCSSM in Durham, NC.
 We meet in the evenings typically and our normal pre-season meeting times are 5:30PM to 8:00PM on Mondays and Thursdays.
 We do have Saturday morning/afternoon meetings during our competition season though.